 It whips up perfect rice.
 This obviously isn’t a perk if you already own a rice cooker.
 But for those who don’t (and don’t love the 45-minute cook time on the stovetop), the IP is your new BFF.

 It’s easy to quickly make stock.
 Got a picked-over carcass from a chicken you’ve roasted (or from a rotisserie chicken you picked up at the store)?
-Stick it in the IP with some onion, carrot, celery, seasonings, and water, and you’ve got jars of homemade stock ready in less than an hour.
+Stick it in the IP with some onion, carrot, celery, seasonings, and water, and you’ve got jars of homemade stock.
 Here is the recipe I use.

 It rocks at proofing dough.
 This was a happy surprise: The “Yogurt” setting on the IP is just the right temperature for quickly proofing dough.
 I’ve made loaf after loaf of this Whole Wheat No Knead Bread.